Medical expert of the article

 Who to contact?

-In modern hematology, leukemia therapy, including acute myeloblastic therapy, must be performed in specialized hospitals according to strict programs.
-The program (protocol) includes a list of necessary for diagnostic studies and a rigid schedule for their conduct.
-After the completion of the diagnostic stage, the patient receives the treatment prescribed by this protocol, with strict observance of the timing and order of the elements of therapy.
-Currently, there are several leading research groups in the world that analyze the diagnosis and treatment of acute myelogenous leukemia in children in multicenter studies.
-These are the American research groups CCG (Children's Cancer Group) and POG (Pediatric Oncology Group), the British group MRC (Medical Research Council), the German group BFM (Berlin-Frankfurt-Miinster), the Japanese CCLG (Children's Cancer and Leukemia Study Group) LAME (Leucamie Aique Mycloi'de Enfant), Italian AIEOP (Associazione Italiana Ematologia ed Oncologia Pediatric), etc. The results of their research are the main sources of modern knowledge about the diagnosis, prognosis and treatment of acute myelogenous leukemia in children.
+In modern hematology, leukemia therapy, including acute myeloblastic leukemia, must be performed in specialized hospitals according to strict programs.
+The program (protocol) includes a list of studies required for diagnostics and a strict schedule for their implementation.
+After completion of the diagnostic stage, the patient receives treatment provided for by this protocol, with strict adherence to the timing and order of therapy elements.
+Currently, there are several leading research groups in the world analyzing the diagnosis and treatment of acute myeloblastic leukemia in children in multicenter studies.
+These are the American research groups CCG (Children's Cancer Group) and POG (Pediatric Oncology Group), the English group MRC (Medical Research Council), the German group BFM (Berlin-Frankfurt-Miinster), the Japanese CCLG (Children's Cancer and Leukemia Study Group), the French LAME (Leucamie Aique Mycloi'de Enfant), the Italian AIEOP (Associazione Italiana Ematologia ed Oncologia Pediatric), and others.
+The results of their research are the main sources of modern knowledge about the diagnosis, prognosis, and treatment of acute myeloid leukemia in children.

 Использованная литература